-An easy and delicious homemade recipe for Apple-Cinnamon Waffles!
+An easy and delicious homemade recipe for apple-cinnamon waffles with sautéed apples with a simple apple cider syrup!
 Crispy on the outside and fluffy on the inside, these yummy waffles are vegan friendly as well as gluten, dairy, and refined sugar free!

 I love breakfast.
 Maybe it’s because you can get away with eating bread for an entire meal (and I LOOOVE bread!) or maybe it’s because I get to drink coffee.

 Because, I also love coffee.
 Almost as much as I love bread.

 Whatever the subconscious reason is, it’s my favorite meal of the day.
 And why wouldn’t it be when you can eat Apple-Cinnamon Waffles with apple cider syrup!
 These homemade waffles are soft on the inside and slightly crisp on the outside.
 Using applesauce is a time saver and gives these waffles that delicious apple-y flavor without having to peel and grate an apple.
 Although, freshly grated apple is delish in these too!